CarlColijn/Jazillionth/README.md

 We'll also show that this Jazillionth setting works by mucking up Summer.
 When you uncomment this option, you'll see the library appears in the call stacks again.

+Finally we'll see what happens when your testing code (or libraries used by your testing code) uses exceptions themselves.  `Error` exceptions (or derivatives thereof) provide a nice call stack, while all other exceptions will not.

 File `scripts/summer.js`: Ensure we break Summer by letting it start from 1 instead of 0:

 ```js